lysenkooo/BrightnessMenulet/README.md

 -   Following the internal Display's Brightness (if automatic brightness is activated in the system preferences this follows the light sensor as well)
 -   Auto-Follow is indicated by highlighting the status bar icon
+-   Auto-Follow can be calibrated to support displays with different brightness
 -   Multi-Monitor support
 -   Key bindings for Darker, Brighter and toggle the Follow-Main-Screen option
 -   Compatible with OSX 10.8+